wehubfusion/Icarus/README.md

-# NATS JetStream SDK for Go
+# Icarus - NATS JetStream SDK for Go

 A clean, future-proof Go SDK for messaging over NATS JetStream with idiomatic patterns, comprehensive error handling, and built-in support for advanced JetStream messaging patterns.